-When he lowered his hands, he found a cloud on the horizon.
-He watched it morph faster, it seemed, than any ordinary cloud.
+When he lowered his hands he found a cloud on the horizon.
+He watched it morph faster than any ordinary cloud.
 He thought it looked like a white fox.
 The fox stepped over the forest onto the grass with the misunderstanding of a Magritte.
 “JayJay!
 Are you hallucinating too?”

 Jay rubbed his eyes and ears.
 The white fox remained.
 He sat on the step and covered his mouth.
 “Faith?”